First Time User? Enroll now.

 Childhood and adolescent cancer survivors require close monitoring because side effects of cancer and its therapy may persist or develop months or years after treatment.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)

 Childhood rhabdomyosarcoma is a soft tissue malignant tumor of mesenchymal origin.
 It accounts for approximately 3.5% of the cases of cancer among children aged 0 to 14 years and 2% of the cases among adolescents and young adults aged 15 to 19 years.[2,3] The incidence is 4.5 cases per 1 million children, which translates into about 350 cases per year.
 Fifty percent of these cases are seen in the first decade of life.
-Males have a higher incidence of embryonal tumors, and blacks have a slightly higher incidence of alveolar tumors.
+Male patients have a higher incidence of embryonal tumors, and Black patients have a slightly higher incidence of alveolar tumors.

 Incidence may depend on the histologic subtype of rhabdomyosarcoma, as follows: